Redone0001/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Still not sure?

-Just ask in fleet chat or over Teamspeak.
+Just ask in fleet chat or over Mumble.

 ## Keep reading